-Mavericks center Powell injures right Achilles tendon
+Mavericks fear ‘severe’ Achilles injury for center Powell

-DALLAS (AP) — The Dallas Mavericks lost starting center Dwight Powell to a right Achilles tendon injury in the first quarter of their game Tuesday night against the Los Angeles Clippers.
+DALLAS (AP) — Dallas center Dwight Powell sustained what the Mavericks fear is a “severe” injury to his right Achilles tendon in a 110-107 loss to the Los Angeles Clippers on Tuesday night.

+Coach Rick Carlisle said the club would wait on an MRI exam to determine the extent of the injury, but said the injury was “feared to be severe.”

 Powell went down with a non-contact injury with 2:57 left in the first quarter.
-He was helped to the locker room putting no weight on his right leg.
-The team later announced Powell had an Achilles tendon injury and he was out for the game.

-Powell’s teammate J.J.
-Barea – who tore his right Achilles tendon last season – was distraught as Powell was taken off the court.
+He was helped to the locker room while putting no weight on his right leg.
+Teammate J.J.
+Barea — who tore his right Achilles tendon last season — was distraught as Powell was taken off the court.

+“It doesn’t get much tougher than this, if it ends up being what we fear it might,” Carlisle said.
+“But he will be back, regardless.
+There’s just some guys you just know, they have a level of resourcefulness, a level of fight in them.
+Barea’s one of them.
+Powell’s another.
+He’ll be back.”

+The injury came on the same night 7-foot-3 forward Kristaps Porzingis returned after missing 10 games because of a sore right knee.
+Powell averaged 13 points on 71% shooting in the games Porzingis missed and was proving to be an effective sidekick.
+Both have been starters when healthy.

 Powell, in his sixth season in the NBA, has averaged nearly 10 points and six rebounds a game in 39 previous games.
 He had increased his scoring average over each of his first five seasons.

 Powell has played all but five of his 371 career games for the Mavericks, arriving from Boston in a five-player trade in December 2014 that also brought point guard Rajon Rondo.
-Rondo’s style clashed with coach Rick Carlisle, but Powell’s energy and productivity in the paint has made him a Carlisle favorite.
+Rondo’s style clashed with Carlisle, but Powell’s energy and productivity in the paint has made him a favorite of the coach.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports